Malwine/learn-to-code/tutorial_en.md

 ## Step 1: Set up your project

-At first create a new folder in the console:
+At first create a new folder in the console and name it as you like e.g. "namegenerator":

-    mkdir name-generator
+    mkdir namegenerator

 Then we navigate into this folder:

-    cd name-generator
+    cd namegenerator

 In this folder we will create 3 files for a start:
   - Gemfile